AmsterdamUMC/splithalfr/README.md

 * If you've got manual tests of your code, add them to `tests/`

 *If you expect other developers, add some information to help them get stared: How do you set up the development environment?
 What kind of of coding conventions do you use?
 Are their (automated) tests?*

+# Citing the splithalfr
+*Add (1) a textual style citation, but also (2) a [CITATION.cff](https://citation-file-format.github.io/) file (which shows up as a "cite this" button in GitHub) and (3) any citation standard popular in your programming language, such as [citation(...)](https://rdocumentation.org/packages/utils/versions/3.6.2/topics/citation) for R. The example splithalfr software comes with a paper, so that one is mentioned too.*

+Please cite the compendium paper ([Pronk et al., 2022](https://doi.org/10.3758/s13423-021-01948-3)) and the software.
+To cite the software, see the [CITATION.cff](https://github.com/tpronk/splithalfr/blob/main/CITATION.cff) file, type `citation("splithalfr")` in R, or use the reference below.

+Pronk, T. (2023). *splithalfr: Estimates split-half reliabilities for scoring algorithms of cognitive tasks and questionnaires* (Version 2.2.2) [Computer software]. https://doi.org/10.5281/zenodo.7777894

+# Getting help
+For questions or comments, please make a post in the [splithalfr forum](https://github.com/tpronk/splithalfr/discussions).
+If you found a bug, please tell me in the [splithafr issues](https://github.com/tpronk/splithalfr/issues).
+I am maintaining this package in my spare time, so I'll try to help you out on a best-effort basis. *Tell users how to get help and what kind of service they can expect.*